 ii.
 David seemed to ache under the result of his sin (guilt and the lack of true fellowship with God) more than the sin itself.
 Ideally we are all terribly grieved by sin itself, but there is something to be said for confession and humility for the sake of the result of our sins.

 c.
-My vitality was turned into the drought of summer: David’s dryness and misery was actually a good thing.
-It demonstrated that he was in fact a son of God and that the covenant God would not allow him to remain comfortable in habitual or unconfessed sin.
+My vitality was turned into the drought of summer: David’s dryness and misery were actually a good thing.
+They demonstrated that he was in fact a son of God, and that the covenant God would not allow him to remain comfortable in habitual or unconfessed sin.
 One who feels no misery or dryness in such a state has far greater concerns for time and eternity.

 i.
 “The pain of a blow upon an ulcerated part, however exquisite, is well compensated for, if, by promoting a discharge, it effect a cure.”
 (Horne)